-Typically, programmable controls will now measure both internal and external temperatures, selecting optimum settings in relation to both.
+Typically, programmable controls will now use internal and external temperature sensors, selecting optimum settings in relation to both.

-In exceptionally cold weather, it may be best turning up the gas heating, especially if the heating is zoned, enabling concentration of heat where it’s most needed.
+In exceptionally cold weather, it may be best to turn up the gas heating, especially if the heating is zoned, enabling concentration of heat where it’s most needed.

 A higher setting may be needed to achieve minimum comfort, due to temperature drops towards cold spots.

-This may save energy, compared to bringing in portable heaters – electric portable heaters should be avoided if at all possible.
-Gas portable heaters are dangerous, and a ‘no no!’.
+However, electric portable heaters should be avoided if possible.
+Gas portable heaters are dangerous, and a ‘no no’!
 Any portable heaters are a hazard and may compromise your church’s insurance cover (ask your insurer).
 (The same may also apply to free-standing lights or fans.)

 Turning down the knob applies to heating, but not in the same way to hot water.